 The Celts were extremely in touch with nature, natural rhythms, and timing, much less than we are today, so it’s fascinating to look back and see how advanced they were.

-These are; the winter solstice – December 21st – the longest night/shortest day of the year, summer solstice – June 21st – the longest day of the year, the day with the most sunlight.
+These are the winter solstice on 21 December, the longest night/shortest day of the year, the summer solstice on 21 June 21, the longest day of the year, and the day with the most sunlight.